-In order to facilitate a healthy and safe campus environment, the following changes to our campus will be in effect for the Fall 2020 semester.
+In order to facilitate a healthy and safe campus environment, the following changes to our campus will be in effect for the Spring 2020 semester.

 - Hand sanitizer stations have been installed at entrances to all academic buildings and residence halls and near entrances for many classrooms and offices.

 - Many building doors are now marked “Entrance Only” or “Exit Only” to accomplish physical distancing.